 Per Governor Kelly’s Executive Order No. 20-55 the following extension applies to DL:

 Kansas DL and ID cards that expired or will expire on March 12, 2020 through September 15, 2020 must be completed by December 31, 2020, or normal late fees will be assessed.

 Note: Miami County is not a full service Driver’s License Station.
 For other driver’s license station information check the Kansas driver’s license exam stations list.
 Renewal and replacement licenses are available in the Miami County Treasurer’s Office.
 Persons wanting to change from an out-of-state license to a State of Kansas License or first-time Kansas license, need to apply at a full service Driver’s License Station.
 Other transactions that would require a full service station includes: renewal transactions if expired more than one year; concealed carry licenses; applicants with Registered Offender status; drive exams and testing; and reinstatements.
 This listing is not all inclusive, but meant for additional information.

 Effective January 1, 2006, the State of Kansas changed the Commercial Drivers License (CDL) Renewal locations to full service stations only.
 For more information please visit the Kansas driver’s license exam stations list.

 - The driver’s license or substitute identification must be presented

-- Proof of principle residency address such as a utility bill, property tax bill, or school form
+- Two proofs of principle residency address such as a utility bill, the renewal postcard, property tax bill, or school form

 - Vision examination: The results of the in office eye examination must be 20/40 or better in at least one eye.
 If the in office reading is not acceptable, the applicant must consult a licensed doctor, and submit the doctors findings on a preauthorized form, with a reading of at least 20/50 in one eye